 Whether it is interpersonal relationships, parenting, or trauma, you want something different.
 My goal as a psychologist is to support and challenge you toward those changes.

 My therapeutic approach is evidence-based and client-centered.
-This means that I bring the research and science of psychology into each session, while maintaining compassion and empathy for my client.
-My clinical practice is divided into three specialties: Anxiety & Stress, Parenting, and Trauma.
+This means that I bring the research and science of psychology into each session, while maintaining compassion and empathy for my clients.
+My clinical practice is divided into three specialties:

 Parenting the Challenging Child (ages 4 to 9)

 Parenting is difficult.
 Do you privately wonder if your child is more difficult than others?
-If so, you likely have a challenging child who needs a very specialized approach to parenting.
+If so, you likely have a challenging child who needs a very specialized approach.
 I am a leading expert in the Seattle area in working with parents of challenging children.
-I begin with an intense parenting training using The Incredible Years program and tailor this to your specific child.
-This parenting style works well with all children, so parents do not need to parent siblings differently.
+I use the Incredible Years program as a foundation for parents and tailor it to your child and your family.

-If you are struggling with depression, it is important to find a therapist who specializes in that area.
-Depression is not my area of expertise.
+It is important to find a therapist who specializes in Depression.
+It is not my area of expertise.